TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 For testing dataset, I've set batch size = 1, because in real life scenario, we process 1 image at a time.

 # Part 3: CNN architecture that I've built:
+Convolutional Neural Network (CNN) is the deep learning technique to perform image classification.
+The Keras library in Python makes it pretty simple to build a CNN.
+The model type that I have used is Sequential. ‘add()’ function is used to add multiple deep layers to CNN architecture.
+24 in the first layer and 64 in the second layer, 128 in the third layer are the number of nodes in each layer.
+I have set Kernel size = 3 (i.e. 3x3 filter matrix)

+Computers see images using pixels.
+Pixels in images are usually related.
+A convolution multiplies a matrix of pixels with a filter matrix or ‘kernel’ and sums up the multiplication values.
+Then the convolution slides over to the next pixel and repeats the same process until all the image pixels have been covered.

 # Results:
-The model was trained for 24 epochs.
-The best validation accuracy was achieved on the 23rd iteration.
+The model was trained for total 51 epochs.
+The best validation accuracy was achieved on the 44th iteration.

-# Conclution:
+Training Accuracy  : 96.52%     Training loss  : 0.105923
+Validation Accuracy: 97.11%     Validation loss: 0.125594